-EXPLORING CREATION & INNOVATION No. 9601
+EXPLORING CREATION & INNOVATION No. 9601 Semester/Full Time Grades 9, 10 Credit .5

-Semester/Full Time

-Grades 9, 10 Credit .5

-Exploring Creation and Innovation is an emerging course where students apply critical thinking and creativity through the use of the design process.
-Using the latest technology tools and software including: Laser Engravers, CNC routers, vinyl and die-cutting machines, embroidery machines and programmable devices, students will analyze current innovations and trends and create improvements upon them.
+Exploring Creation and Innovation is an emerging course where students apply critical thinking and creativity through the use of the design process and digital fabrication.
+Using the latest technology tools and software including laser engravers, CNC routers, vinyl printer/cutter machines, and programmable devices, students will analyze current innovations and trends and create improvements upon them.
+Students will also have the opportunity to design and create their own projects based on previous activities and teacher input.
+These projects could include, but not limited to, vinyl wall art, custom 3D printed models, personalized engraved items, t-shirts, and jewelry.
 STEM concepts will be addressed throughout as students are exposed to and become active members of the "Maker" movement.
-Criteria for Selection - None.